NikhilP99/vim_config/README.md

 ## Advanced (not really) configurations
 It has my personal configurations including themes, airline and some other plugins which make me overall more productive.
 I use Vundle as my plugin manager.
 This configuration file is frequently updated and is always moving towards more productivity.

-NOTE: Rename the file to .vimrc and place in your home directory.

 Happy Vimming!

 :wq